openrewrite/rewrite-docs/reference/recipes/json/search/findkey.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=com.yourorg.FindKeyExample`
+Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipes=com.yourorg.FindKeyExample`